 FOOD SAFETY: Policy

 As part of ongoing efforts to harmonize international food labeling as well as safety standards, the U.S. government should not allow domestic requirements to be weakened.

 Consistent standards and definitions for food

 Federal agencies that oversee food labeling and advertising should adopt consistent standards and definitions for terms and claims that appear on food labels and in advertisements.

-In considering what revisions, if any, should be made to the nutrition label to help consumers achieve and maintain a healthy weight, the FDA should sponsor consumer research to determine which label revisions would best convey the key messages about limiting caloric intake.
+In considering what revisions, if any, should be made to the nutrition label to help consumers achieve and maintain a healthy weight, the Food and Drug Administration (FDA) should sponsor consumer research to determine which label revisions would best convey the key messages about limiting caloric intake.